-Recruitment process starts even before you open the position.
+The recruitment process starts even before you open the position.
 Recruiters and hiring managers often fall prey to defining their ideal candidate by the way of defining skills and qualifications.
-While skill and qualifications are necessary, but they are not sufficient to get a grip over what do you want from your ideal candidate.
+While skill and qualifications are necessary, they are not sufficient to get a grip over what you want from your ideal candidate.

 The interview process is rife with biases.
 Because of that, increasingly, we rely on unbiased algorithms to do at least one level of candidate qualification for us.
 Using pre-built recruitment tests one can not only screen candidates for you but also lessen the effort it takes from your team to go through the recruitment process.

 It helps to keep a regular tab on your recruitment process.
-Recruitment is extremely prone to get stuck due to biases, inefficient processes and lack of focus and aggression.
+Recruitment is extremely prone to getting stuck due to biases, inefficient processes, and lack of focus and aggression.
 Be aware of bottlenecks that are creeping up and proactively try to remove them.
 Keep your recruitment machine well oiled and running.

 You can also help these candidates by leveraging your network and providing a doorway to other opportunities at other companies.
-The good karma goes a long way and now both the other company and the candidate owe you one and will help you in turn.
+Good karma goes a long way and now both the other company and the candidate owe you one and will help you in turn.